The new calculator that helps you determine your baby's weight later in life.

 You may have heard the good news: childhood obesity is on the decline!
 Still, one in three children are considered overweight.
 Is your child at risk?

-A new study has produced a simple formula that can predict at birth a baby’s likelihood of becoming obese in later years.
-(It’s available to the public as this online calculator.)
+A recent study has produced a simple formula that can predict at birth a baby's likelihood of becoming obese in later years.
+(It's available to the public as this online calculator.)
 Incredibly, the formula proved accurate not just for 4,000 Finnish children, but also in further tests using data from studies in Italy and in the U.S.

 Scientists hope that parents (and pediatricians) will use the predictive formula to identify whether babies are at risk—and then take appropriate steps to prevent excess weight gain.
 Here, three strategies you can start now to beat obesity:

 Though a much publicized Journal of the American Medical Association study involving 14,000 children found that exclusive breastfeeding did not prevent childhood obesity, previous studies have indeed suggested it can curb weight gain.
 Experts believe it's all about self-regulation.
 This means that when your baby is at the breast, she learns to stop when she's full.
 "Research has shown that parents who bottle-feed—with breast milk or formula—are more likely to encourage infants to finish the bottle, thus not letting infants self-regulate their intake," says Lara Field, M.S., R.D., a pediatric dietitian at the University of Chicago Medicine Comer Children's Hospital.